Multi River Expedition Nepal – Epic 13-Day Ultimate Rafting & Kayaking Adventure

 This will be an exciting day for all of us.
 After breakfast, we start to paddle down the Sun Koshi.
 Within a short period, you will see Tama Koshi joining Sun Koshi, increasing the volume of Sun Koshi.
 At first, the waters are pretty calm, and paddling is easy, but slowly, the water currents of the Sun Koshi increase, and you have to pay attention to paddling.

-The highlights for this day are the exciting and challenging rapids, which include Meat Grinder (Class IV ), Punch (Class IV ), Judy (Class III), Pre-anxiety (Class III), and High anxiety (Class IV ).
+The highlights of this day are the exciting and challenging rapids, including Meat Grinder (Class III), Punch (Class III), Judy (Class III), Pre-anxiety (Class III), and High anxiety (Class III).
+The current becomes more continuous, which requires endurance and good coordination.
+We will flow downstream, tackling occasional rapids to Jhagare.
 As the evening approaches, we will stop rafting and set our camp at Jhagare.

-Day six will test our team spirit as we encounter the famous Harkapur I and II (Class V ) rapids.
-After some paddling, you will see Dudh Koshi and join the Sun Koshi.
+Day six will test our team spirit as we encounter the famous Harkapur II (Class IV) rapids.
+After some paddling, you will see the Dudh Koshi join the Sun Koshi River.
 Depending on the season and water levels, the rapids may be runnable.
+We will make a careful group decision while continuously prioritizing safety.
+The river takes you past forested hills, riverside settlements, and terrace farms.
+As you move ahead, the river occasionally widens or narrows.

-We’ll make a careful group decision as we continuously prioritize safety.
+We will continue paddling through changing currents and rapids.
+The flowing river takes us downstream towards Raighat.
 Our campsite for the day will be at the beautiful Raighat beach, where we will have a much-needed rest and refreshment.
+The peaceful riverside atmosphere after a long hour of paddling feels rewarding and memorable.

 Day 7: Raighat (Rest Day) - Explore Raighat & Local Village

-We have allocated this day for much-needed rest, so we will visit local villages.
+We have allocated this day for much-needed rest.
+After the morning breakfast at the riverside camp, we will visit local villages.
 You will learn more about the Rai community and their culture.
 Rais are one of the most ancient ethnolinguistic groups in Nepal.
 For foodies, the exciting part of this day comes later in the evening, as we will enjoy some barbecue.

 Day 8: Raighat to Rasuwaghat